amitjohney/sylvatest/charts/telco-cloud-init/README.md

 ```

 With this type of component definition, Flux will reconciliate the HelmRelease based
-on the git revision (ignoring version field in the Helm chart `Chart.yaml` file).
+on the Git revision (ignoring version field in the Helm chart `Chart.yaml` file).

 ### Component using a Helm chart defined in a Helm repository